 I am so happy with it!
 The walls look great.
 The color is great.
 And my living room is painted in toxic-free paint!
 It does smell a bit like chalk in my living room right now, but that is so much better to me than the chemical toxic smell that normally you have with typical paint.

 I’m actually inspired to maybe try mixing my own color for the kid’s room.
 I want to go with a light beige or grey.
 I feel so confident and happy with the milk paint, I can’t imagine going back to anything else.

 The 4 gallons cost me $150.
 Not bad.
-Probably what I would have spend on Sherwin Williams paint.
+Probably what I would have spent that same amount on Sherwin Williams paint.

 Cost & Overview

 All-in-all, the living room makeover cost me around $355.
 Might have been a bit more for screws for the barn wood and miscellaneous painting supplies, but my guess is that I definitely landed under $400.
 Not bad for such a drastic makeover!